 The ability to design instructional content is a highly marketable skill in today’s rapidly changing workplace.
 Instructional design is one of the most popular areas within the workplace learning and performance industry.
 Students will gain an understanding of conducting a needs assessment and designing an appropriate learning solution through instructional design and program planning.

-This credential develops expertise in the design, delivery and evaluation of learning interventions that improve performance.
+This graduate concentration develops expertise in the design, delivery and evaluation of learning interventions that improve performance.
 Courses are mapped to Association for Talent Development (ADT, formerly ASTD) competencies and blend current theory with best practices to ensure that this highly relevant curriculum transfers immediately to the workplace.

-The credential in Instructional Design is ideal for both those who are currently working in the field who would benefit from a formal education and those who plan to enter the field.
-The program consists of five required courses.
+The graduate concentration in Instructional Design is ideal for both those who are currently working in the field who would benefit from a formal education and those who plan to enter the field.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Directions & Maps